 Where the design community meets.

-Portland, OR Designer Joined about 3 years ago
+Portland, OR Designer Joined over 3 years ago

 For strategy and vision, I can highly recommend starting with these two books - "Creative Strategy and the Business of Design" by Douglas Davis and "All Of The Other Marketing Books Are Crap" by Denise Kohnke.